turtlecoin/turtlecoin-docs/Frequently-Asked-Questions.md

 #### Q: Is there a web wallet?

 Yes, we have a few.
-You can learn more about them in [this guide](Using-a-Web-Wallet).
+You can learn more about them in [this guide](guides/wallets/Using-a-Web-Wallet).

 #### Q: Are there any light wallets / mobile wallets?

 None are ready for usage right now, but they are being worked on.
-Check the development channels in [Discord][Discord_Link] to see how people are getting on, and feel free to join in if you're a programmer!
+Check the development channels in [Discord][discord_link] to see how people are getting on, and feel free to join in if you're a programmer!

 #### Q: What happend to RainBorg/Raindance?